Models and termination of proof reduction in the $\lambda$$\Pi$-calculus modulo theory: The -calculus modulo theory

-\begin{definition}[Rewrite rule] A {\em rewrite rule} is a quadruple $l \lra^{\Gamma, T} r$ where $\Gamma$ is a context and $l$, $r$, and $T$ are $\beta$-normal terms.
-Such a rule is said to be {\em well-typed} in the context $\Sigma$ if, in the $\lambda \Pi$-calculus, the context $\Sigma, \Gamma$ is well-formed and the terms $l$ and $r$ have type $T$ in this context. \end{definition}
+\begin{definition}[Rewrite rule] A {\em rewrite rule} is a triple $l \lra^{\Gamma} r$ where $\Gamma$ is a context and $l$ and $r$ are $\beta$-normal terms.
+Such a rule is {\em well-typed} in the context $\Sigma$ if, in the $\lambda \Pi$-calculus, the context $\Sigma, \Gamma$ is well-formed and there exists a term $A$ such that the terms $l$ and $r$ both have type $A$ in this context. \end{definition}